Pastoral Narrative Therapy Course

 Payment can be made via EFT or card at head office in Pretoria.
 Payment to partner regions / campuses is paid directly to them.
 See section ‘Address and contact details’ relevant also to payments.

-The cost of tuition may vary slightly if studying in Roodepoort or Mossel Bay.
+The cost of tuition may vary slightly if studying in Roodepoort.
 The stated costs and discounts are relevant to Pretoria and for online studies.
 Local campuses might offer their own cost saving instruments.

 Cost of books: Students will be required to purchase three books, the list of which will be sent to those who register.
 Books can be ordered from various online providers.
 Due to the rand-dollar exchange there is some fluctuation but together the books are estimated to cost R2,500.
 However, material that students need to start with are provided.